meganz/MEGAchat/Readme.md

 map to python2 instead of python3.
 This may not be true on more recent systems.
 To easily accomodate for this, you can create a symlink named `python` that points to `/usr/bin/python2`.
-Put that symlink in a private directory that doesn't contain other executables, and include this directory to be first in the system PATH in the shell where you build webrtc, before invoking `build-webrtc.sh`:
+Put that symlink in a private directory that doesn't contain other executables with names clashing with ones in the system path, and include this directory to be first in the system PATH in the shell where you build webrtc, before invoking
+`build-webrtc.sh`:
 `export PATH=/path/to/dir-with-python-symlink:$PATH`